Lindow Man: Discovery

-A year later, a further discovery was made at Lindow Moss, just 820 ft southwest of the Lindow Woman.
+A year later, a further discovery was made at Lindow Moss, just 250 m southwest of the Lindow Woman.
 On 1 August 1984, Andy Mould, who had been involved in the discovery of Lindow Woman, took what he thought was a piece of wood off the elevator of the peat-shredding machine.
 He threw the object at Eddie Slack, his workmate.
 When it hit the ground, peat fell off the object and revealed it to be a human foot.
 The police were called, and the foot was taken away for examination.

 At the same time Rachel Pugh, a trainee journalist for The Wilmslow World, was tipped off about the discovery.
 At the urging of her editor, she cycled out to the site of the discovery and persuaded the two men to show her where the foot had been excavated.
 Recognising the possible historical significance of the find, she told the diggers to stop work at once, and alerted Rick Turner, the Cheshire County Archaeologist, who subsequently succeeded in finding the rest of the body, which later became known as Lindow Man.
 Some skin had been exposed and had started to decay, so to prevent further deterioration of the body, it was re-covered with peat.
 The complete excavation of the block containing the remains was performed on 6 August.
 Until it could be dated, it was moved to the Macclesfield District General Hospital for storage.
 As the body of Malika Reyn-Bardt had still not been found, it was initially thought possible the body might be hers, until it was determined to be male, and radiocarbon dated.

 The owners of the land where Lindow Man was found donated the body to the British Museum, and on 21 August it was transported to London.
 At the time, the body was dubbed "Pete Marsh" by Middlesex Hospital radiologists, a name subsequently adopted by local journalists, as was the similar "Pete Bogg".